commonmark/commonmark-java/README.md

 ### Metadata

 Enables metadata block in YAML format.
-This extension only supports limited features.
-The example is following:
+This extension only supports a subset of YAML syntax.
+Here's an example of what's supported:

 ```
 ---